top of page

 What mental heath conditions do you NOT treat?

 All Psychologists must work strictly within the scope of their expertise, education and training.
-Consequently, June is unable to accept referrals for clients diagnosed with addictions, personality disorders, or any forms of criminality.
+Consequently, June is unable to accept referrals for clients diagnosed with eating disorders, addictions, domestic violence issues, criminality, personality disorders or thought disorders.
+June does not have interest or expertise in legal matters, and is unable to provide advice or prepare medico-legal reports under any circumstances.

 What is a Chronic Disease Plan and how is it used?